kcech/sentilo-docs-test/docs/catalog_and_maps/map_viewers.rst

 Map Viewers
 -----------

-In the publicly accessible section of the Catalog, Sentilo offers 2 different map viewers that display data in real-time, as they arrive to the system.
+In the publicly accessible section of the Catalog, Sentilo offers two different map viewers that display data in real-time, as they are being published in the system.

 Both viewers are accessible from the *Explore* item at the top menu bar (*Universal viewer* and *Route viewer*).